 In this post, we’ll break down each of the 4Cs to show you how it affects the quality and price of a diamond.

-To show you what we mean, let’s look at the cost of a G/H color VS2/SI1 round brilliant diamond across the spectrum of weights.
+To illustrate what we mean, let’s examine the cost of a G/H color VS2/SI1 round brilliant diamond across the spectrum of weights.

-Comparing the total cost of a diamond in each weight category to the cost of a 1-carat stone of similar shape, color, and clarity; e.g. a 2.0-carat diamond costs 2.01 times as much as a 1.0 carat stone
+Compares the total cost of a diamond in each weight category compared to the cost of a 1ct stone of similar shape, color, and clarity; e.g., a 2.0ct diamond costs 2.01 times as much as a 1.0ct stone.

-As you can see in the Weight graph, as you move above 1.0 carat, the cost increases at a higher rate.
-This accelerating growth accounts for the rarity of larger diamonds relative to smaller diamonds.
+As you can see in the Average Cost vs. 1 Carat Weight graph, as you move above 1.0 carat, the cost increases at a higher rate.
+This accelerating growth accounts for the rarity of larger natural diamonds relative to smaller diamonds.

-For example, if you’re comparing a 1.0 carat diamond to a 2.0 carat diamond, the larger diamond doesn’t cost twice as much, but rather 3.4 times as much.
-In the other direction, if you compare a 0.5 carat diamond to a 1.0 carat diamond, the smaller stone doesn’t cost half as much; it only costs a quarter as much as the larger stone.
-The larger you go, the more rare, and therefore, the more valuable.
+For example, suppose you’re comparing a 1.0ct diamond to a 2.0ct diamond.
+In that case, the larger diamond doesn’t cost twice as much but instead 3.4 times as much.
+In the other direction, if you compare a 0.5ct diamond to a 1.0ct diamond, the smaller stone doesn’t cost half as much; it only costs a quarter as much as the larger stone.
+The higher the diamond carat weight, the more rare, and therefore, the more valuable.

 Shopping Tips:

-• For the quality-focused shopper: As you increase carat weight, the appearance in size does not increase at the same rate.
-In other words, a 2.0 carat diamond will not have twice the diameter of a 1.0 carat diamond.
+- For the quality-focused shopper: As you increase carat weight, the appearance in size does not grow at the same rate.
+In other words, a 2.0-carat diamond will not have twice the diameter of a 1.0-carat diamond.
 As you increase carat weight (and therefore value), the size increases in three dimensions, so the visible increase will be smaller than you might expect.

 Color

-The next most important diamond variable for influencing price is a stone’s color.
-This ranges from D (colorless) to Z (very light).
-There’s actually a whole universe of color that extends beyond Z, but we’ll save that for another day.
-The scale is so gradual, it’s hard to notice a difference between two adjacent colors.
+A stone’s color is the second most crucial diamond variable for influencing price after carat weight.
+Diamond color ranges from D (colorless) to Z (very light).
+(There’s a whole universe of color extending beyond Z, but we’ll save that for another day.)
+The color scale is gradual, and it’s hard to notice differences between two adjacent colors.
 In general, we like to think of color in groups.
 D to F is “colorless,” G to J is “near colorless,” and K to M is “faint.”
-We’ll stick to these, since these are the most commonly sold colors.
-Let’s explore the change in price compared with a very commonly selected color, H.

 Comparing the price of a ___ color diamond to an H color diamond of the same weight, shape, and clarity

-Take a look at the Color graph.
-Depending on which way you move from H, you’re going to see a wide variance in the pricing.
-As you move to the left, towards a truly colorless diamond (D), the diamond will get more expensive with each step.
+Let’s explore the price change compared to a widely selected color, H. Take a look at the Color: Price vs. H graph.
+Depending on which way you move from H, you’ll see a wide variance in the pricing.
+As you move to the left towards a truly colorless diamond (D), the diamond will get more expensive with each step.
 Moving to the right from H, as you approach diamonds with more color, you’ll get steeper discounts the farther down you go.
-However, once you reach very light colored diamonds, the discount tapers off.
+However, once you reach very light-colored diamonds, the discount tapers off.

 Shopping Tips: